GeospatialPython/pyshp/README.md

     2

 The shapeRecord() method reads a single shape/record pair at the specified index.
-To get the 4th shape record from the blockgroups shapfile use the third index:
+To get the 4th shape record from the blockgroups shapefile use the third index:

     >>> shapeRec = sf.shapeRecord(3)